Hamilton Academical F.C. Reserves and Academy: 2000s

+2010s

-Relegation followed in 2011 and Reid departed two years later; his successor Alex Neil, the club captain who spent a period as youth coach then player-manager, put together another team featuring several more academy products which won promotion again in 2014, via the play-offs.
+Relegation occurred in 2011 and Reid departed two years later; his successor Alex Neil, the club captain who spent a period as youth coach then player-manager, put together another team featuring several more academy products which won promotion again in 2014, via the play-offs.
 After Accies briefly topped the Premiership table during the next campaign, Neil left the club to manage in England (along with Frankie McAvoy whose involvement in developing the youth system had also been significant) and it was again the captain to whom the club turned to take over as player-manager, with the new boss Martin Canning also fully aware of the club's desire to focus on youth development.
 Under his charge, the club managed to survive four seasons at the elite level (the longest such sequence since World War II, winning a relegation play-off in 2017 thanks to a goal by academy graduate Greg Docherty) despite blooding more inexperienced youngsters, many of whom were soon acquired by richer competitors and in turn were replaced by the next set of youth graduates.

-Despite the Hamilton players being exposed to high level football at a young age, they have rarely been selected for national age group squads, with the players involved suggesting they may have been overlooked due to the stature of the club they played for.
+Despite the Hamilton players being exposed to high level football at a young age, they were rarely selected for national age group squads, with the players involved suggesting they may have been overlooked due to the stature of the club they played for.

 In 2017, the Hamilton academy was one of eight across the country designated 'elite' status on the introduction of Project Brave, an SFA initiative to concentrate the development of the best young players at a smaller number of clubs with high quality facilities and coaching than was previously the case.